SpektraSystems/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

     > This exports the results to CSV files in your data lake and defines a table schema that can be referenced directly in serverless SQL.
 You can test this by opening a **New Query** and running `SELECT * FROM QuarterlySales`.
 The results are now easy to query from analytics tools such as Power BI or you can download the files from the Data Lake.

-## Task 2 - Explore the data lake with Azure Synapse Spark
+## Task 2: Explore the data lake with Azure Synapse Spark

+In this task, you explored data in the data lake using Azure Synapse Spark.

 1. Navigate to the `Data` hub, browse to the data lake storage account folder `wwi/factsale-parquet/2012/Q1/InvoiceDateKey=2012-01-01`, then right-click the Parquet file and select `New notebook -> Load to DataFrame`